b-vanstraaten/qarray/docs/source/examples.rst

 Latching
 +++++++++

-Within Qarray we provide two latching models, `LatchingModel` and `PSBLatchingModel`.
-The `LatchingModel` simulates latching on the transitions to the leads and inter-dot transitions, due to slow tunnel rates.
-The `PSBLatchingModel` simulates latching only when the moving from (1, 1) to (0, 2) as indicative of PSB.
+Within QArray we provide two latching models: :code:`LatchingModel` and :code:`PSBLatchingModel`.
+The :code:`LatchingModel` simulates latching on the transitions to the leads and inter-dot transitions, caused in reality by slow tunnel rates.
+The :code:`PSBLatchingModel` simulates latching only when the moving from (1, 1) to (0, 2) as indicative of Pauli spin blockade.
-So there is directionality based on which direction the transition is crossed.
+As in the real world, there is a polarity to this latching, based on the direction in the transition is crossed.
-In the below we will demonstrate the use of the `LatchingModel` with the `ChargeSensedDotArray` class.
+In this section, we demonstrate the use of the :code:`LatchingModel` with the :code:`ChargeSensedDotArray` class.

-Firstly we do the necessary imports, define the capacitance matrices.
+To begin, we import the necessary elements and define the capacitance matrices.
-Then we define the latching model and the charge sensed dot array model.
+We then define the latching model and the charge sensed dot array model.
 The latching model class takes three arguments:

-- The number of dots.
+- The number of dots in the device array.

-- A vector, p_leads, encoding information about the tunnel rate to the leads.
-Such that if the (N, M) -> (N + 1, M) charge transition is crossed p_leads[0] is the probability that the dot's charge configuration will change from (N, M) to (N + 1, M) in the next pixel of the charge stability diagram.
-In our case we set both proboabilities to 0.25.
+- A vector, :code:`p_leads`, encoding information about the tunnel rate to the leads.
+The elements are such that if the voltage configuration crosses the (N, M) -> (N + 1, M) charge transition, :code:`p_leads[0]` is the probability that the dot's charge configuration will change from (N, M) to (N + 1, M) in the next pixel of the charge stability diagram.
+In our case we set both probabilities to `0.25`.

-- A matrix, p_inter, encoding information about the tunnel rate between dots.
-Such that if the (N, M) -> (N - 1, M + 1) charge transition is crossed p_inter[0][1] is the probability that the dot's charge configuration will change from (N, M) to (N - 1, M + 1) in the next pixel of the charge stability diagram.
-As such the digaonal elements of the matrix are not used.
-In our case we set the off diagonals to 1, meaning no latching will occur on the interdot transition.
-The code to do this is shown below:
+- A matrix, :code:`p_inter`, encoding information about the tunnel rates between dots.
+These elements are such that if the (N, M) -> (N - 1, M + 1) charge transition is crossed, :code:`p_inter[0][1]` is the probability that the dot's charge configuration will change from (N, M) to (N - 1, M + 1) in the next pixel of the charge stability diagram.
+Note that the unlatched case, the probability of this transition is `1`.
+The diagonal elements of the matrix are not used.
+In the example below we set the off-diagonals to 1, meaning no latching will occur on the inter-dot transition.

 .. code:: python